NHSDigital/integration-adaptor-nhais/README.md

 **Note**: The "Development" section below refers to a fake-mesh component. fake-mesh is **not** part of the adaptor solution and should only be used to assist local development.

-NHSD manage access to MESH, allocate mailboxes, provide connection details / credentials.
+NHSD manage access to MESH, allocate mailboxes, and provide connection details / credentials.

 ### Management Endpoints